Multi-soliton solutions of the two-dimensional matrix Davey-Stewartson equation: Discrete substitution

-In the scalar case $s=1$ general solution of the Toda chain with the fixed ends was found in \cite{6} for all series of semi--simple algebras, except $E_7,E_8$.
-In \cite{7} this result was reproduced in terms of invariant root technique applicalible to all semi--simple series.
+We note that the (1+1)-dimensional version of the mapping~(\ref{ds}) is mentioned in \cite{5}.
+In the scalar case $s=1$, the general solution of the Toda chain with fixed ends was found in~\cite{6} for all series of semi-simple algebras, except $E_7$ and $E_8$.
+In \cite{7} this result was reproduced in terms of the invariant root technique applicable to all semi-simple series.